 If the individual was drunk in their back yard, in a hotel room or in a location that would not be considered a public place, then they cannot be found guilty of being drunk in public.
 A person can also not be found guilty of being drunk in public if they did not willfully or purposefully ingest the alcohol and/or drugs.
 A prosecutor has to prove that the individual charged was not only willfully drunk in public but that they were also unable to care for themselves or others or that they were interfering with others’ ability to use public areas and walkways.
 Sometimes there is not enough evidence to prove this; therefore another defense is to prove that there is not enough evidence for a conviction.
 Yet another line of defense is to prove that the police violated a person’s rights in the process of their investigation.
 If the police did not witness the crime themselves, if they fabricated evidence or if they performed an illegal search and seizure they violated the defendant’s personal rights.

-If you or a loved one is facing an arson charge, you need an aggressive Orange County criminal defense lawyer on your side.
-With offices in Costa Mesa, we serve people throughout Southern California, including in Huntington Beach, Irvine, Santa Ana, Costa Mesa, and Los Angeles.
+If you or a loved one is facing a charge of being drunk in public, you need an aggressive criminal defense lawyer on your side.
 Call (855) 505-5588 or contact us online for a free initial consultation.